nordic-institute/harmony-common/TRADEMARK.md

 ## 5 Updates of Guidelines

 The NIIS® and Harmony eDelivery Access® Trademark Usage Guidelines may be modified from time to time by NIIS at our sole discretion and release new versions without notice.
 The current version is 2025 v1, published in January 2025.

 ## 6 Q&A

-1. **Question**: Does this also mean that if I, for example, compile Harmony eDelivery Access® Access Point (without changing any actual code) and create my metapackages to distribute in a country, for instance, I should always modify the frontend code and remove the Harmony eDelivery Access logos?
+1. **Question**: Does this also mean that if I, for example, compile Harmony eDelivery Access® Access Point including my own changes to the source code and publish a modified version of the software for distribution, for instance, I should modify the frontend code and remove the Harmony eDelivery Access logos?
-    1. **Answer**: In this case, you don’t need to remove the Harmony eDelivery Access logos from the frontend because you’re still using the original Harmony eDelivery Access software.
-However, the national data exchange service that’s built using Harmony eDelivery Access should be called something else.
+    1. **Answer**: In this case, you need to remove the Harmony eDelivery Access logos from the frontend because you're not using the original Harmony eDelivery Access software anymore.